1934–35 National Football League (Ireland)

 The 1934–35 National Football League was the 8th staging of the National Football League (NFL), a Gaelic football tournament for the Gaelic Athletic Association county teams of Ireland.

-Mayo won the league for the second year in a row, defeating Fermanagh in the final by 21 points, still the record for an NFL final.
+Mayo successfully defended its league title in the final for the second consecutive season against Fermanagh by 21 points, remaining a record for an NFL final in 2017.

 Format

 There were four divisions – Northern, Southern, Eastern and Western.
 Division winners played off for the NFL title.